e-picas/bash-library/ROADMAP.md

 -   write a Tutorial
 -   add a new 'taillog' action
 -   add a '--plain' option for a script-usable output rendering (lists of options for instance)

+-   review all usage of synopsis and more largely user strings
+-   review documentation strings and buildings
+-   include the `binstaller` work for internal interface

 -   new feature: execute a list of commands (from an array) with the possibility to split them one by one and choose which part to execute or not (in the base of the `iexec` method)